szenesis/szenfetch/README.md

 ##Note

 Tool was created from my need of a simple fetching tool that worked in any distro and was not flashy or fancy.
+Tool was created to the best of my knowledge.
 There is the possiblity of mistakes in the script.
-Let me know of any bugs.
+Let me know if you encounter any bugs or errors.
 Fetch away!